ddgroleau/contact-api/README.md

 ### /contacts

-PUT, Accepts key/value pair parameters as conditions to find the document to update, and a request body that contains the data to update the document with as shown below.
+PUT, Accepts key/value pair query as conditions to find the document to update, and a request body that contains the data to update the document with as shown below.
 Creates a new contact.

 JSON Request Body (Any key value pair can be used):